Once in a while I'm stupid enough to read my email. This month I'm getting a climate credit! Must have done something right? No:

 Once you've configured the script choose 'Current project's triggers' from the Resources menu in apps script and set up a schedule for the mobileFriendlyMonitor() function.

-Note that this currently just logs the overall score.
-There are a bunch of other values returned (like number and types of resources on the page) that you could choose to monitor as well.
+There are a lot of other values returned (like number and types of resources on the page) that you could choose to monitor as well.
 It would also be easy to extend this to monitor more URLs, or to send you an email if the score drops below a threshold.

 Updated May 5, 2019 to use version 5 of the PageSpeed API.